 After all the speakers had their say, we broke into focus groups with the aim of finding topics for interdisciplinary research.
 It was hard at the end of such a varied day to come up with suitable questions, but many issues arose, from all 'sides' of the room not least concerning the paradoxes of Antarctica as both pristine and disturbed, offering both very basic accommodation in the field as well as luxury on tourist ships, and being the backdrop to human experiences which could be isolated or crazily social.

 A day like this can only be a beginning, and who knows what ideas have started to crystallise in the minds of participants.
 As Tony Worby said 'interesting things happen at boundaries'.

-This Eco Antarctica symposium (9 August 2016, University of Wollongong) was organised by Dianne Jolley and Johanna Turnbull, with assistance from Melinda Waterman and Diana King.
+This Eco Antarctica symposium (9 August 2016, University of Wollongong) was organised with Dianne Jolley, Johanna Turnbull, Melinda Waterman and Diana King.